 Correlation Coefficient Formula – Example #1

-Let’s say we have two data sets X & Y and each contains 20 random data points.
-Calculate the Correlation Coefficient for the data set X & Y.
+Let’s say we have two data sets, X & Y, and each contains 20 random data points.
+First, calculate the Correlation Coefficient for the data set X & Y.

 Mean is calculated as:

 - Mean of Data Set X = 15.6